-This traditional mill has been owned by the Steiner family since 1888 and production continues to this day.
-Not just out of nostalgia, but because only the original wooden beaters with their heavy hammers are capable of "fulling" the wool, a process which, together with warm water and soap, thickens the strands, to produce windproof Perl-Loden fabric.
-Between 400 and 1000 grammes of pure new wool are required to produce a metre of cloth.
-After hammering and rubbing, the fibres thicken and shorten to two thirds of their original length.
+This traditional woollen mill has been owned by the Steiner family since 1888, and production continues to this day.
+This is not just out of nostalgia, but because only the original wooden beaters, with their heavy hammers, are capable of “fulling” the wool.
+"Fulling" is a process which, together with warm water and soap, thickens the strands to produce windproof Perl-Loden fabric.
+Between 400 and 1,000 grams of pure new wool are required to produce a yard of cloth.
+After hammering and rubbing, the fibers thicken and shorten to two thirds of their original length.

-A genuine Schladminger Rock with buckhorn buttons and the characteristic green lapels and piping is a hefty garment.
-It can weigh up to three kilogrammes.
-The wool traditionally comes from mountain sheep which graze on the Dachstein mountain.
-This raw material is naturally water repellent, breathable and insulating, and so fire-resistant that it is also used to make protective clothing for the fire service.
+A genuine Schladminger Rock, with buckhorn buttons, and the characteristic green lapels and piping, is a hefty garment; it can weigh up to 3 kg (6.6 lbs).
+The wool traditionally comes from mountain sheep which graze on Dachstein Mountain.
+This raw material is naturally water repellent, breathable, and insulating.
+It is even so fire-resistant that it is also used to make protective clothing for the fire service.

-The Steiner company have used their wool expertise to find some very different outlets for their product.
-As well as sturdy, functional clothing, they also design and manufacture soft, smooth Loden cloth, which is in great demand from international fashion houses such as Yves Saint Laurent, Gucci and Dolce & Gabbana, and sports labels such as Nike and Adidas.
-Colourful and cosy soft blankets and throws from their homeware range are perfect to snuggle up in, and offered in a choice of luxury wools - cashmere, merino, alpaca and angora.
-These high quality blankets will give life-long pleasure and 100% natural warmth.
+The Steiner company uses their wool expertise to find some very different outlets for their product.
+In addition to sturdy, functional clothing, they also design and manufacture soft, smooth Loden cloth, which is in great demand from international fashion houses such as Yves Saint Laurent, Gucci, and Dolce & Gabbana, as well as sports labels such as Nike and Adidas.
+Colourful and cozy blankets and throws from their home-ware collection are perfect to snuggle up in, and are offered in a choice of luxury wools: cashmere, merino, alpaca and angora.
+These high quality blankets will give life-long pleasure and 100 % natural, woollen warmth.